-- If the parents were not married when the child was conceived or born, the mother has sole custody until a court decides otherwise. - If there is a paternity hearing, the court will decide custody, child support and parenting time based on the best interests of the child, the same as it would in a divorce. - The father has no right to custody or parenting time unless he goes to court for them. - If there is an ROP and no paternity hearing, the father must bring a motion to get custody and parenting time.
-The court will decide what is best for the child. - If there is an ROP, and the parents have a domestic abuse hearing, the court may grant the father temporary parenting time in the Order for Protection. - If the parents get married and later get divorced or ask for legal separation, the court will decide custody and parenting time in the divorce or legal separation case.
+- If the parents were not married when the child was conceived or born, the mother has sole legal and sole physical custody until a court decides otherwise. - If there is a paternity hearing, the court decides custody, child support and parenting time based on the best interests of the child, the same as it would in a divorce. - The father has no right to custody or parenting time unless he goes to court for them.
+The parents can agree to a custody and/or parenting time plan without going to court, but their agreement is not legally binding unless the court signs off on it. - If there is an ROP and no paternity hearing, the father must bring a motion in court to get custody and parenting time.
+If the parents don't agree on custody and parenting time, the court decides what is best for the child. - If there is an ROP, and the parents have a domestic abuse hearing, the court may grant the father temporary parenting time in the Order for Protection (OFP). - If the parents get married and later get divorced or ask for legal separation, the court decides custody and parenting time in the divorce or legal separation case.